-- Consider and debate contemporary and historical international issues - Improve your writing, argumentation, and debating skills - Develop critical and complex thinking - Practice the methodology of in-depth research - Learn about the importance and application of international law - Master the art of negotiation
+- Consider and debate contemporary and historical international issues and learn to apply theoretical frameworks to real-life examples.
+You will also - Improve your writing, argumentation, and debating skills - Develop critical and complex thinking.
+You will practice the methodology of in-depth research